TUDelft-CNS-ATM/bluesky/README.md

 **Citation info:** J. M. Hoekstra and J. Ellerbroek, "[BlueSky ATC Simulator Project: an Open Data and Open Source Approach](https://www.researchgate.net/publication/304490055_BlueSky_ATC_Simulator_Project_an_Open_Data_and_Open_Source_Approach)", Proceedings of the seventh International Conference for Research on Air Transport (ICRAT), 2016.

 ## BlueSky Releases
-If you are not (yet) interested in reading and editing the source of BlueSky, you can also download a release version of BlueSky, that you can install directly, without having to worry about python and library dependencies.
-You can find the latest release here: https://github.com/TUDelft-CNS-ATM/bluesky/releases
+BlueSky is also available as a pip package, for which periodically version releases are made.
+You can find the latest release here: https://github.com/TUDelft-CNS-ATM/bluesky/releases The BlueSky pip package is installed with the following command:

+    pip install bluesky-simulator[full]

+For more installation instructions go to the Wiki.

 ## BlueSky Wiki
 Installation and user guides are accessible at: